-Note: This article originally ran in Full Circle Magazine Issue #47.
+Note: This article originally ran as a cover story in Full Circle Magazine Issue #47, March, 2011.

 I have become quite a fan of E-books.
 They have a number of great advantages: they are generally cheaper (in some cases free), they don’t take up space , and are highly portable.
 Right now I am carrying a couple of dozen books around with me at all times.
 You can’t do that with dead trees!

 You might have thought that you would need expensive equipment and software to enjoy E-books, but that is not the case.
 With readily-available software you can manage and enjoy E-books on your Ubuntu computer and add them a to portable device like an Android phone.
 I am going to show you how I do it in the U.S.

 The first piece of software you should have in your arsenal is Calibre ( http://calibre-ebook.com/ ).
 This is billed as “The one stop solution to all your E-book needs” and it is pretty close to being that.
 It is cross-platform, being available for Linux, Windows, and OS X. You can download from the site, or install from Ubuntu repositories.
 But note that this program is under active development, and the version in the repositories is not maintained so it is likely to be behind the most current version.
 As I write this, for instance, the repository version is 0.7.18, while the latest version o9n the Calibre web site is 0.7.42.
 As a regular user of this program, I can say that I almost never open it without getting a notification that a new version is available.
 So I would advise downloading it from the Web site.
 It is written in Python, so you will have a dependency, but most people will already have the required packages on their system.
 (It needs python>= 2.6).